Po-Hsuan-Huang/-Computer-Vision-Synthetic-Data-Generation-Demo/README.md

     please clone release branches
 ## Data synthesis

-1. run **gen_raw_targets.py** generate raw targets that will be pasted on backgounds
+1. run **gen_raw_targets.py** generate raw targets as .p assets under the Marathon2017/data/raw_targets2/ that will later be pasted on backgound iamges.
+Change the parameter to use multiprocessing.

 2. run **Main_queue.py** after specifying the source and destination directories in this file.
 Recommend to run this code from shell because it takes long time (24 hours for 50k pics).
+Change the parameters to specify whether to generate test_set, use multiprocessing, overwrite, or synchornize.
+The generated images will be saved at Marathon217/JPEGImages.
+The generated bounding box annotations will be saved at Marathon2017/Annotations/

 3. run **gen_text_simple.py** generate trainval.txt and test.txt indicating data indecies.